eduNEXT/tutor-contrib-edunext-distro/README.md

   version: master
 ```

-## Check syntax in configuration file
+## Check syntax in the configuration file

 If you want to validate the syntax of the config.yml file, run the following command: